HrutikPisal/Analysis-of-Model-Car-database/README.md

 # Following are my findings with SQL queries used:

-**1) Overall Geograpical distribution of MintClassics over the globe-** There are total 4 warehouse located in North,East,West and South with WarehouseCodes 'a','b','c' and 'd' respectively .
+**1) Overall Geograpical distribution of MintClassics over the globe-**

+There are total 4 warehouse located in North,East,West and South with WarehouseCodes 'a','b','c' and 'd' respectively .

 Mint Classics Company has 5 offices in USA, France, Japan, Australia and UK.In USA it has 3 offices at San Francisco, NY and Boston; in other nations offices are in respective capitals.

 Customers are located across 27 nations in 97 cities.

 **2) Product Details-**
 There are total 110 products of cars in the warehouses.

 Warehouse A has highest number of 2002 Suzuki XREO model and lowest number of 1960 BSA Gold Star DBD34 models.

 Similarly we get other products quantity details in each warehouse by runnnig the following query :

 SELECT productName,SUM(quantityInStock) AS totalquantity,warehouseCode
 FROM products
 WHERE warehouseCode='a'/'b'/'c'/'d'
 GROUP BY productName,warehouseCode
 ORDER BY totalquantity DESC/ASC LIMIT 1;

 Then to calculate the total number of products sold (Sales Count) by name and product code, following SQL Query can be given -

 SELECT p.productCode, p.productName, SUM(od.quantityOrdered) AS totalSold
 FROM products p
 JOIN orderdetails od ON p.productCode = od.productCode
 GROUP BY p.productCode;

 **3) Product Order and Warehouse Insights:**
 Average shipping time for delivery is found to be 3.75 days.
 Products that are not shipped can be calculated by following query:

 SELECT o.orderNumber, od.productCode, p.productLine, p.productName, p.warehouseCode
 FROM orders o
 INNER JOIN orderdetails od ON o.orderNumber = od.orderNumber
 INNER JOIN products p ON od.productCode = p.productCode
 WHERE o.shippedDate IS NULL;

 Top 5 most unshipped products are 1940 Ford Delivery Sedan,1999 Yamaha Speed Boat, 18th century schooner, Collectable Wooden Train and  America West Airlines B757-200 from warehouses c,d and a.

 South warehouse with warehouseCode 'd' has the most unshipped products among top 5 unshipped products.

 Following code gives the details of unshipped products by warehouse:

 SELECT p.warehouseCode, SUM(od.quantityOrdered) AS totalUnshippedQuantity
 FROM orders o
 INNER JOIN orderdetails od ON o.orderNumber = od.orderNumber
 INNER JOIN products p ON od.productCode = p.productCode
 WHERE o.shippedDate IS NULL
 GROUP BY p.warehouseCode
 ORDER BY totalUnshippedQuantity DESC;

-   It tells us that Warehouse having most unshipped products are ranked as- d,c,b,a.
+It tells us that Warehouse having most unshipped products are ranked as- d,c,b,a,

 Following SQL query gives us the inventory products which are less than stocklevel and are not meeting the stock level demands:
 SELECT
-    p.warehouseCode,
-    p.productCode,
-    p.productName,
-    p.quantityInStock AS stockLevel,
+p.warehouseCode,p.productCode,p.productName,p.quantityInStock AS stockLevel,
 IFNULL(SUM(od.quantityOrdered), 0) AS totalUnshippedQuantity,
 (p.quantityInStock - IFNULL(SUM(od.quantityOrdered), 0)) AS availableStock
 FROM products p
 LEFT JOIN orderdetails od ON p.productCode = od.productCode
 LEFT JOIN orders o ON od.orderNumber = o.orderNumber AND o.shippedDate IS NULL
 GROUP BY p.warehouseCode, p.productCode
 HAVING availableStock < 0
 ORDER BY availableStock ASC;

 Such Products are: